 Founded in 2015, Campos Studio is an interdisciplinary design studio located in Vancouver British Columbia’s Strathcona neighborhood.
 Steered by a compact group of individuals, the studio maintains a vast body of work—including a variety of projects in architecture, public art, branding, and product design.

-Javier Campos earned his Architecture Degree from the University of British Columbia in 1996 after having completed an undergraduate degree in Architectural History.
-Previously he founded the Design Collective whose modernist work was published nationally and internationally.
-During that time Javier was also a member of Acton Ostry Architects where, as lead designer, his projects were widely published and garnered numerous awards — including Canadian Architect and Lieutenant Governor Medals in Architecture.
-Along with a Institutional and Commercial projects, Javier headed a widely published and multi-award winning accessible home project that earned accolades not only for the aesthetics but also for its ability to integrate the specific requirements for accessibility.
-His work adopted a green agenda early and include off the grid projects as well as ones that incorporate waste management and indoor environmental quality.
-Javier became LEED certified in 2004.
+Javier Campos earned his Architecture Degree from the University of British Columbia after having completed an undergraduate degree in Art History.
+Previously he was at Acton Ostry Architects where, as lead designer, his projects were widely published and garnered numerous awards — including Canadian Architect and Lieutenant Governor Medals in Architecture.
+His work adopted a green agenda early and has included off the grid projects since 2001.
+He became LEED certified in 2004.
 Javier is also involved in Public Art and has won several competitions with Artist Elspeth Pratt in Vancouver.
-Their latest commission, completed in February 2010 for the Olympics, was entitled Sight Works and was part of the Richmond Olympic Oval Precinct.
+Javier served on the board of the Contemporary Art Gallery for six years and as well being the current president of the Heritage Vancouver Society, where he established an award winning outreach series on issues around Heritage.

 Czarina studied architecture at the Macintosh School of Architecture, Glasgow and the University of Westminster, London where she received her registration as an Architect in 2010.
 Prior to moving to Vancouver in 2014 Czarina worked as a project architect in London, on a variety of performing arts and residential buildings.
 Czarina has experience on projects of diverse scale and budget which include heritage and new builds in Canada, UK and internationally.